VedantPancholi/ReMorph/docs/context/project-context.md

 4. Sprint 4 retries the healed request or safely abstains if recovery is unsafe.
 5. Reward logic records detailed success, retry, abstention, and penalty components.
-6. Episode logs are exported into RL-facing transitions and comparison reports.
+6. Episode logs are exported into RL-facing transitions, TRL prompt rows, training metrics, and comparison reports.